 The Advanced Manufacturing Processes involved with the design of products.
 Emphasis is placed on the analysis of the various machined components, including the design of the products, material selection, and fabrication.
 Examples of student learning activities include: design and producing a product, constructing jigs and fixtures, estimate the cost of a product, and conduct material research.
 Additional areas of emphasis include the design of fixtures as related to wood-machining processes, and machine shop drawings and information, including basic set up and operation of lathes, milling machines, grinders, drilling machines, and shapers.
 Example project include: book case, night stand, coffee table, Adirondack chair, CD rack, and golf caddy, and many more.
 Students will also design and develop project plans and blueprints for various projects.
 Students will utilize all machines and tools in the woodshop.
 Students will work on various projects including but not limited to; products for the school store, furniture for district/classrooms, shop design and improvements, as well as individual projects.

+HS0884 ADVANCED GRAPHICS\

+Grade 11-12 1 Credit

-HS0884ADVANCED GRAPHICS\Grade 11-12One Year - 5 Periods1 CreditPrerequisite: Grade of a "B" or above in Graphics or instructor permission1 Credit Course may be taken TWICE for credit.
+One Year - 5 Periods

+Prerequisite: Grade of a "B" or above in Graphics or instructor permission

+Course may be taken TWICE for credit.

 This is an independent-study course emphasizing the aspects of layout, design, printing, assembling, and producing a media service for customers.
 Students will continue to learn advanced concepts in the areas of graphic design, page layout/typography, screen printing, large format printing, sign-making, etching, and portfolio design.
 All students will be required to assist in designing, printing, and finishing various publishing needs for the school district.
 Students in this course go on to major in fields such as Graphic Design, Multimedia Technology, Computer Animation, Industrial Design, Web Publishing, and Publishing/Advertising at universities or technical schools. \This course can be taken every other day opposite a lab or gym class (schedule permitting).
-HS0878ADVANCED 3D DESIGN & PRINTING\Grade 11-12One Year - 5 Periods1 Credit Prerequisite: Grade of a "B" or above in 3D Design & Printing or instructor permission Course may be taken TWICE for credit.
+HS0878 ADVANCED 3D DESIGN & PRINTING\ One Year - 5 Periods Grade 11-12 1 Credit Prerequisite: Grade of a "B" or above in 3D Design & Printing or instructor permission Course may be taken TWICE for credit.